Marjory Stephenson: Childhood and education

-Early career and war service
+Early career and First World war service

 Stephenson originally intended to study medicine after Newnham, but her plans changed due to a lack of funds and she became a domestic science teacher, first at Gloucester County Training College and then at King's College of Household Science, London.
 In London she shared a flat with historian Myra Curtis, who was later Principal of Newnham College.
-As Stephenson did not find domestic science fulfilling, she was grateful when Robert Plimmer, co-founder of the Biochemical Club (later Society), invited her to become a researcher in his laboratory at University College London.
+As Stephenson did not find domestic science fulfilling, she was grateful when R. H. A. Plimmer, co-founder of the Biochemical Club (later Society), invited her to become a researcher in his laboratory at University College London.
 Here she investigated fat metabolism, and also taught nutrition.
+Her studies of the intestine focused on the enzyme lactase, necessary for digestion of milk, and showed that it was inhibited by glucose but not galactose.
+She also worked on the consequences in metabolism of experimental diabetes and the synthesis of palmitic acid esters.
 She was awarded a Beit Memorial Fellowship in 1913, but her work was interrupted by the First World War.

 After joining the British Red Cross Society, Stephenson ran hospital kitchens in France; later she became a Voluntary Aid Detachment (VAD) commandant in Salonica (Thessaloniki).
 She was mentioned in despatches, and, in December 1918, was appointed Member of the Most Excellent Order of the British Empire (MBE).
 She also received an Associate Royal Red Cross (ARRC) in recognition of her service.
 As a result of her war-time experience, she became a pacifist and, later, was an active member of the Cambridge Scientists' Anti-War Group.

 Research at Cambridge

 After the end of the war, Stephenson returned to Cambridge to carry out research and teach in the department of biochemistry.
 Under the leadership of Frederick Gowland Hopkins, a group of scientists became the centre of modern biochemical studies.
-Here Stephenson began research on bacteria and their metabolism.
+Here Stephenson was encouraged to move from animal metabolism and so began research on bacteria and their metabolism.
+This was the start of work that developed so that she became one of the UK's most eminent bacterial chemists.

 The department had an unusually high proportion of women amongst its researchers, at 15 per cent, but it was still very rare for a woman to be offered a University appointment.
 Stephenson was financed by her Beit Fellowship and later by the Medical Research Council.
 She was finally appointed a University lecturer in biochemistry in 1943.
 Meanwhile, she became an associate and later a fellow of her old College, Newnham.
 In 1936 the University awarded her a Doctorate of Science (DSc) degree for her research.